Pacific Northwest Winemakers Worry Wildfire Smoke Could Ruin Harvest

 "These wine taints are described as sometimes campfire, but also ashtray.
 Those aromas, of course, are not very attractive in a wine," he says.

-Several treatments to remove smoke taint have been investigated, but none has proven to be entirely effective.
+Several treatments to remove smoke taint have been investigated, but none has proved to be entirely effective.

 "There is no fix for smoke taint and it is unpredictable due to the fact that it evolves during the aging of the wine," says Anita Oberholster, a chemist with the Department of Viticulture and Enology at UC Davis.